univention/univention-corporate-server/doc/manual/installation.rst

    |UCSREPLICADN| systems are ideal for site servers and the distribution of
    high-load services.

-:guilabel:`Managed Node`
+Managed Node
-   |UCSMANAGEDNODE| are server systems without a local LDAP directory service.
+   |UCSMANAGEDNODE|\ s are UCS systems without a local LDAP directory service.
    Access to domain data here is performed via other servers in the domain.
 They are therefore suitable for services which do not require a local database for authentication, for example, such as print and file servers.

 Once the UCS system role has been selected, further information on the domain join is requested.
-If the domain join is not intended to occur automatically during the installation, the :guilabel:`Start join at the end of the installation` option can be disabled.
-If the correct DNS server was selected during the network configuration, Univention Installer can determine the name of the |UCSPRIMARYDN| system automatically.
-If the decision is taken to join another UCS domain, the :guilabel:`Search Primary Directory Node in DNS` option can be disabled and the fully qualified domain name of the preferred
+If the domain join is not intended to occur automatically during the installation, the *Start join at the end of the installation* option can be disabled.
+If the correct DNS server was selected during the network configuration, Univention Installer can determine the name of the |UCSPRIMARYDN|
-|UCSPRIMARYDN| entered in the input field below.
-The access information required
-for the domain join must be entered in the :guilabel:`Administrator account` and :guilabel:`Administrator password` input fields.
+system automatically.
+If the decision is taken to join another UCS domain, the *Search Primary Directory Node in DNS* option can be disabled and the fully qualified domain name of the preferred |UCSPRIMARYDN| entered in the input field below.
+The access information required for the domain join must be entered in the *Administrator account* and *Administrator password* input fields.

 .. _installation-join: